DevDokus/RedM-Metabolism/README.md

 # Features
 - `Easy to configure config.`
 - `Very Customizable`
-- `Lower food and.or thirst when running.`
+- `Lower food and/or thirst when running.`
 - `Lower food and/or thirst when walking.`
 - `Lower food and/or thirst when standing idle.`
 - `Set lower or higher value for hunger`